Stanwix Roman Fort

 The fort went through three major phases:

-• Small turf and timber fort built circa 120sAD built, as part of the turf Wall built west of the River Irthing built at that time in the west.
+- A small turf and timber fort built circa 120sAD built, as part of the turf Wall built west of the River Irthing built at that time in the west.

-• This fort was enlarged with extensions to the north and west to house a large cavalry regiment towards the end of the second century.
+- This fort was enlarged with extensions to the north and west to house a large cavalry regiment towards the end of the second century.

-There are almost no visible remains, except a mark in a car park near the North West corner of the fort, in grounds of the Cumbria Park Hotel on Scotland Rd.
+There are almost no visible remains, except a mark in a car park near the North West corner of the fort, in the grounds of the Cumbria Park Hotel on Scotland Rd.

 Garrison

 The first garrison is unknown, with the expanded fort came the ala Petriana milliaria, who occupied Stanwix Roman Fort for the next 250 years.
 It’s named after Titus Pomponius Petra, who was probably the original commander of the unit shortly after it was raised from the tribes of central Gaul at the turn of the first century AD.
 This cavalry regiment probably came to Britain with Governor Cerialis in 70/ 71AD as part of the force to occupy the Brigantian territory in the north of England.
 For a time it was probably at Corbridge and later possibly at Old Penrith.
 All members of the regiment were given Roman citizenship for gallantry in action, and future honours were added.
-Probably as a result of these honours it was increased in size to about 800 troopers adding Milliaria to its title
+Probably as a result of these honours, it was increased in size to about 800 troopers adding Milliaria to its title

 East of the site is an extensive clay platform of about 7.5 acres, which is thought to be the parade ground.
 The Vallum has been found close to the fort and changes direction to enclose the fort.
 Obviously a wealthy cavalry regiment would have an extramural settlement, in spite of Roman Carlisle being just over the river.
 To the west of the fort north of the Brampton Rd the remains of wooden buildings have been found and also east of the fort.